gpillaca/UpcomingMovies/README.md

 # UpcomingMovies App
-Upcoming Movies App written in Kotlin using the TMDD API.
+Upcoming Movies App written in Kotlin using the TMDB API.

 > [!WARNING]
 > - Open `.gitignote` and uncommented `local.properties`.